National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _Phenotype_ and _cohort_.
 A [phenotype](https://pubmed.ncbi.nlm.nih.gov/23956018/) is a grouping of related terms, or observable characteristics that could be applied to a person, disease trait, medical condition or events.
 Examples would be, “has Acute COVID”; “treated with ampicillin.”[^1] A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
 Data ingestion is the process of importing data meeting a phenotype definition into a database which can then be used for research.
 In this section, we will discuss existing tools and methodologies for identifying codes and terms, creating phenotypes, managing vocabulary concept sets, and how to ingest codes into the N3C Enclave database that will enable research using the N3C basic and supplemental datasets.

 _Derived variables/facts._ Facts are designations that a patient falls into a category (at a point in time).
-Thus, **confirmed_covid_patient **or** TOBACCOSMOKER_indicator** is set as “1” (true) if certain conditions are met in the template ([Logic Liaison Template] All Patients Facts)[https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BA3B835&view=focus).
+Thus, **confirmed_covid_patient **or** TOBACCOSMOKER_indicator** is set as “1” (true) if certain conditions are met in the template [Logic Liaison Template All Patients Facts](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BA3B835&view=focus).
 Other Logic Liaison Templates include many derived facts of value to analysis.
-See (Analyzing the Data)[#AnalyzingTheData].
+See @sec-tools.

 ## Beyond EHR: PPRL-Based Data